A Step-By-Step Guide to Making a Stovetop Espresso

 Step 5 – Start Brewing

-As the steam pressure builds, the water will force its way through the coffee into the top compartment.
+As steam pressure builds, the water will be forced through the coffee grounds into the top compartment at the industry-standard 9 bars of pressure, ensuring a rich extraction.

 Moka pot on the stove